The Productivity Method Planner: An Honest Review

 If you're deciding between the Productivity Method Planner and something built with goal-setting more explicitly in mind, the question is about where your planning currently breaks down.

-If your challenge is daily execution — getting through the tasks you've already decided on — the Productivity Method Planner is a capable tool.
+If your challenge is daily execution — getting through the tasks you've already decided on, sorted honestly by how long they'll take — the Productivity Method Planner is a capable tool.

 If your challenge is deciding what to work on — identifying what actually matters, setting goals that connect to something genuine, and reviewing whether you're on track — you need a planner that addresses those questions directly.
 The OCCO Weekly Planner is built around weekly planning with goal tracking, designed for people who want to stay connected to what they're building towards, not just what they need to do today.